-CMS has provided an entire fact sheet on billing Medicare as a secondary payer, which you can review here.
+CMS has provided an entire fact sheet on billing Medicare as a secondary payer.
 Additionally, if you are an APTA member, you can view the APTA FAQ on Medicare as a secondary payer here.
 Finally, you can confirm Medicare’s primary/secondary status for your patients by contacting the Coordination of Benefits Contractor (COBC) at 800-999-1118.

 Can you explain co-treatment and how to properly bill Medicare for it?

 As we explain in this guide, “Therapists cannot bill separately for the same or different service provided to the same patient at the same time.
 Essentially, therapists must limit total billing time to the exact length of the session, so a therapist of one discipline may bill for the entire service or co-treating therapists of different disciplines may divide the service units.”
 Furthermore, in cases involving speech-language pathologists, the ASHA Leader states that because “SLPs usually bill treatment codes that represent a session (rather than an amount of time), and because Medicare has no published minimum/maximum session length, the SLP would bill for one untimed session.”
 The PT or OT would then bill “the timed treatment codes for the occupational or physical therapy.”

 Can I choose to not bill or collect payment for services provided to Medicare patients?